Unified Mechanical Erosion Model for Multi-phase Mass Flows: Full dynamical model with unified erosion rates and net momentum productions

 where $b = b(x,y; t)$ is the basal topography that evolves in space $(x, y)$ and time $(t)$, and $E_s$, $E_f$ are the solid and the fluid erosion-rates, and $E$ is the total erosion-rate as given by (\ref{Eqn_11}) and (\ref{Eqn_7}), respectively.
 This model can be used for partially or, fully saturated erodible basal substrate, or the substrate that is not erodible ($E = 0$).
 When the basal substrate is erodible, the solid fraction of $E$, i.e., $E_s$, enters into the solid mass balance as the solid mass production.
 So does the fluid fraction of $E$, i.e., $E_f$, that enters into the fluid mass balance as the fluid mass production. \\[3mm] Similarly, momentum conservation equations for the solid and fluid phases, in the down-slope ($x$) and cross-slope ($y$) directions, respectively, are:

-where $\mathcal S$ are the source terms (discussed below), and the momentum productions $\mathcal M$ are given by (\ref{Eqn_14u})-(\ref{Eqn_15v}) or (\ref{Eqn_12u})-(\ref{Eqn_13v}), respectively. \\[3mm] These solid and fluid momentum equations are rigorously derived (Pudasaini, 2012), and include the solid and fluid momentum production terms, as modelled in Pudasaini and Krautblatter (2021), second terms on the right hand sides.
+where $\mathcal S$ are the source terms (discussed below), including all the frictional, collisional and the viscous stress generating mechanisms mentioned above, and the momentum productions $\mathcal M$ are given by (\ref{Eqn_14u})-(\ref{Eqn_15v}) or (\ref{Eqn_12u})-(\ref{Eqn_13v}), respectively. \\[3mm] These solid and fluid momentum equations are rigorously derived (Pudasaini, 2012), and include the solid and fluid momentum production terms, as modelled in Pudasaini and Krautblatter (2021), second terms on the right hand sides.
 Following Pudasaini and Krautblatter (2021), the momentum balance equations (\ref{Model_Final}) correctly include the erosion-induced change in inertia and the momentum production of the system via the terms $2 \mathcal M$, which are the net momentum productions.
 Importantly, our present approach makes a complete description of the full dynamical model equations for multi-phase erosive landslide in conservative form by considering all the aspects associated with the erosion-induced reduced friction (the momentum production) and the correct handling of the inertia of the system.
 One of the important aspects in these momentum production terms are, that the velocities of the solid and fluid particles at the bottom that have just been eroded, $u^b, v^b$, or $u_s^b, v_s^b; u_f^b, v_f^b$, that appear in the net momentum productions (\ref{Eqn_14u})-(\ref{Eqn_15v}) or (\ref{Eqn_12u})-(\ref{Eqn_13v}) are different than the depth-averaged (mean) velocities, $u, v$, or $u_s, v_s; u_f, v_f$, that appear in the inertial (or, the convective) part, and also the source terms, of the mass and momentum equations. \\[3mm] In (\ref{Model_Final}), the source terms (written in dimensional form, Pudasaini and Mergili, 2019) are as follows:

 The pressures and other parameters involved in the above model equations are as follows: